PaloAltoNetworks/pc-python-integration/README.md

 The session loader is a module that has functions for loading Prisma Cloud credentials from a file, environment variables, or from the user into your program.
 This ensures you get your script up and running as quickly as possible.

-The session_loader function returns a session manager that is ready to be used to create a CSPM, CWP, or an On-Prem CWP session.
+The session loader module has functions that return a session manager or session manager list that is used to create a CSPM, CWP, or an On-Prem CWP session.
 The session manager is used to create the Prisma Cloud session object that you will be using to make API calls.

 **Examples**